coreybutler/fenix/README.md

 ## GPL License (Freeware)

-Fenix 2.0 will be released under the GPL license.
+Fenix 2.0 is available under the GPL license.